nkatzz/LogicUtils/README.md

 # LogicUtils
-Tools for Representing Logical Expressions
+Tools for Representing and Parsing Logical Expressions